open-nudge/.github/strategy/communication.md

     - links to the project repository (e.g. GitHub)
     - links to starring the project on GitHub
-    - links to LinkedIn or BlueSky profiles
+    - links to LinkedIn or Twitter profiles

 - contain "boilerplate" like links to social media